 Chronic pain can be challenging to manage, and sometimes short-term fixes like pain medication aren’t always effective long-term solutions.
 One long-term solution for diagnosing and managing chronic shoulder pain is a surgery called shoulder arthroscopy.
 This minimally invasive procedure aims to examine and/or repair the tissue inside and around your shoulder joint.
 If your physician finds extensive damage in your shoulder during your shoulder arthroscopy, they may choose to proceed with open surgery.

 Learning more about what shoulder arthroscopy is, what it treats and what you can expect during recovery is paramount in treating your shoulder injury or managing chronic shoulder pain.
-We want you to be informed so if you schedule an appointment at the New York Spine Institute with one of our physicians, such as Dr. Corso, you’ll be prepared and ready to discuss your options concerning shoulder arthroscopy.
+We want you to be informed so if you schedule an appointment at the New York Spine Institute with one of our physicians you’ll be prepared and ready to discuss your options concerning shoulder arthroscopy.

 Shoulder arthroscopy requires general or regional anesthesia to prevent you from experiencing any pain during your surgery.
 General anesthesia puts you to sleep for the duration of the procedure, while your physician will administer regional anesthesia to the entire arm of the shoulder your arthroscopy will be performed on.

 Once you’re comfortable and pain-free, your physician will place an arthroscope, a small camera, into your shoulder through a small incision.
 Your physician will see what the camera picks up through a connected video monitor.
 Your physician will use the arthroscope to inspect the ligaments, cartilage, bones and tendons on and near your shoulder.